NFT Sustainability Manifesto T-Shirt

 Corporate Sustainability Professor at UCL School of Management launches NFT Sustainability Manifesto

-- Sustainability Manifesto encourages the responsible use of NFT technology
+- The sustainability Manifesto encourages the responsible use of NFT technology

-- Treedom also planted a tree with the goal of neutralising carbon emissions associated to the small carbon footprint of this single NFT
+- Treedom also planted a tree with the goal of neutralising carbon emissions associated with the small carbon footprint of this single NFT

 Paolo Taticchi, a professor at the UCL School of Management and an expert in corporate sustainability, has today launched the “NFT sustainability manifesto” to raise awareness about the opportunities and environmental risks for companies using NFTs.
 To promote the message of responsibly using the technology underpinning NFTs, the sustainability manifesto will be accessible through a single sustainable NFT, which will not be sold.

 First conceived by Paolo Taticchi, the NFT was created through a collaboration between NFT designer Michele Fabbro and Italian artist Massimiliano Donnari (aka “MAMO”).
 The NFT resembles royal influencer Queen Elizabeth II wearing a top featuring the Earth with the tagline: “NFT – use and consume responsibly”.